silastittes/tidy_vcf/README.md

                         VCF input file.
 Should end in .vcf or .gz (plain text or compressed).
   -o [SITES_OUT], --sites_out [SITES_OUT]
                         Name of output file for tidy sites data.
-  -g [GENOTYPE_OUT], --genotype_out [GENOTYPE_OUT]
+Cannot be used simultaneously with --thin -g [GENOTYPE_OUT], --genotype_out [GENOTYPE_OUT]
                         Name of output file for tidy genotype data.
+  -t THIN, --thin THIN  Alternative to --sites, where a sites will be selected
+                        no less than THIN bases apart.
 ```